 At 90 years old, Lucille C. is a lively woman full of kindness and faith.
 She is a resident of Heritage of Raleigh, a Brookdale Community in North Carolina.

 Lucille believes that the most important thing she or anyone else can do is to help others.
 For the past 20 years she has been a prominent advocate for people with Parkinson’s disease, as well as their caregivers.
-She continues to uphold this ideal at her senior living community by making sure all of the other residents know that they can come to her any time if they need anything at all.
+She continues to uphold this ideal at her older adult living community by making sure all of the other residents know that they can come to her any time if they need anything at all.
 She says that nothing makes her feel as good as helping others.

 Lucille is an avid reader of a religious advice column called “The God Squad”.
 She is Jewish herself, but respects all religions and strives to learn as much as she can about them.
 Every week, Lucille and two of her friends, each representing a different religion, meet to pray and discuss the most recent column.
 Lucille’s biggest wish in the world was to meet Rabbi Marc Gellman, the writer of “The God Squad” to thank him for writing the words that have inspired her time after time.